Skip to content

 Short answers, pulled from the story.

-Where is Kaba Gandhi No Delo located?
+What does Kaba Gandhi No Delo mean?